SSameer20/crypto-tracer/README.md

 # Updates required
 1. Sorting feature to sort cryptos according to their values
-2. Searching Option where user can search by name
+2. Searching Option where user can search by name.

 # Resources Used
  API : https://api.coinstats.app/public/v1/coins?skip=0&limit={limit}&currency={currency}